 - Evaporators: The calculation of the boiling process had several details to be taken into account, as the risk of having mist flow or the difficulty of getting complete boiling, among others.

-Our experts in the thermal design, backed by our experience of more than 25 years in the process industry, together with the support of HTRI (organization we are members of since 1.998) carried out a customized and reliable engineering solution adapted to the system of our client.
+Our experts in the thermal design, backed by our experience since 1975 in the process industry, together with the support of HTRI (organization we are members of since 1.998) carried out a customized and reliable engineering solution adapted to the system of our client.

 Our solution to the problem

 Given the process data, our Engineers did the thermal design both for the condensers and the evaporators, checking for every case different alternative, with the aim to offer the best solution to our client.

 With this is mind, we describe as follows the most important points considered in the design of the process equipment:

 - VAPOURISERS: Boiling is one of the thermal processes requiring a deeper knowledge by the designer.
 In this case the evaporation was done by heating the methanol vapors using water steam as service media.
 Our engineers chose a suitable design to avoid mist flow (what can make it difficult to fully evaporate the entering stream) and oversized suitably the process flowrate, thus ensuring that the required boiling capacity was reached.
 Our designers chose a suitable design to avoid dry wall mist flow, as it could lead to high tube wall temperatures.